ecelebi29/KindredSchematics/README.md

 - `.build delete`
   - Deletes the tile model you are looking at.

-- `.build rotate`
-  - Rotates a tile at your aimed position.

 - `.build changeheart`
   - Changes the heart of the tile you are looking at to your fallback heart.